‘Aesthetically beautiful’: GSK surpasses ‘workplace wellness’ ambitions with highest WELL Certification

 Noonan points to some “game-changer” workplace wellness research led by University of Melbourne associate professor Christhina Candido.

-“There’s some really great research coming out of the University of Melbourne that shows that there are significant benefits in terms of health outcomes from people within WELL certified spaces,” he says.
+“There’s some really great research coming out of the University of Melbourne that shows that there are significant benefits in terms of health outcomes from people within WELL-certified spaces,” he says.

 “Organisations were doing this because they thought it was the right thing to do.
-They were trying to take a leadership stance … now, for the first time, there’s independent research that shows that no people within WELL-certified spaces are actually healthier.”
+They were trying to take a leadership stance … now, for the first time, there’s independent research that shows that now people within WELL-certified spaces are actually healthier.”